alanbrunoscience/typescript-books-eletronics-store-crud/README.md

-# typescript-booksEletronicsStore-crud
+# Lit & Tech - Books and Electronics Store
-This repository contains the "Books and Electronics Store" project developed with TypeScript programming language.
+This repository contains the "Books and Electronics Store" project developed with TypeScript programming.